-Objectives Indicators Tools for Measurement Position the UN as partner of choice in the region for national governments, donors, and regional institutions. # of external media releases that mention the UN, SDG Fund (including social media) Media monitoring tool (to be developed) using newspapers and google alerts to support online monitoring efforts. of events where the overall programme and focus are presented Increase awareness of the role of social protection in reducing poverty and in building national resilience, including climate resilience # of events where information materials are shared.
-Meeting reports Media monitoring tool and the role of various actors. # of media coverage items that mention social protection linked to climate and risks.
-Communicate key results and best practices coming out of the government-led, UN supported programme # number of views for the online newsletter UN Info updated annually Metrics from RC communication channels + UNIC site One Caribbean
+Objectives Indicators Tools for Measurement Position the UN as partner of choice in the region for national governments, donors, and regional institutions. # of external media releases that mention the UN, SDG Fund (including social media) Media monitoring tool (to be developed) using newspapers and google alerts to support online monitoring efforts. of events where the overall programme and focus are presented Increase awareness of the role of social protection in reducing poverty and in building national resilience, including climate resilience and the role of various # of events where information materials are shared.# of media coverage Meeting reports Media monitoring tool actors. items that mention social protection linked to climate and risks.
+Communicate key results and best practices coming out of the government-led, UN supported programme # number of views for the online newsletterUN Info updated annually Metrics from RC communication channels + UNIC site One Caribbean

-Provide an avenue for non- government actors to engage with the UN and national governments to promote the use of social protection for increased resilience of vulnerable communities. # of non-government actors attending sessions or participating in activities Event summaries and/or reports -- -- --------------------------------
+Provide an avenue for non- government actors to engage with the UN and national governments to promote the use of social protection for increased resilience of vulnerable communities. # of non-government actors attending sessions or participating in activities Event summaries and/or reports -- --- --------------------------------